arsenetripard/my_data_science_projects/README.md

 # My data science projects

+## Computer Vision : extract satellite images of airports and identify road defects

+The objective is to identify road defects on airports runways.
+As explained by our coaches at Colas for this project, there are different types of road defects (faïençage, fissure, etc...).
+I was in charge of the data engineering on this project, which consisted in requesting the orthophotos and delimiting them on the airports.
+There was quite a lot of geospatial thinking involved, and I got familiar with ```GetMap``` requests.
+Then, we implemented one of HuggingFace's transformers for Computer Vision tasks.

 ## NLP : named-entity recognition (NER) in hospital admission notes

 Starting with a dataset containing approximately 500 hospital admission notes, we had to label data and build a NER (also called token-classification) model.